mgastner/cartogram-cpp/sample_data/README.md

 `(geographic_region)_by_(division)_(optional_descrip)_(year[s])`

-The names of the geographic regions and the administrative divisions should be in British English.
+Names of geographic regions and administrative divisions should be in British English.
-Years refer to the time when the administrative divisions existed (both with the boundaries and the names in the files), not the years when the data were obtained.
+Years refer to the time when the administrative divisions existed (both with the boundaries and the names in the files stored in this directory), not the years when the data were obtained.
 It is encouraged to state the `year[s]` as a range if possible.
 Examples: